kaveh7293/Nonlinear-Regression-for-a-Model-Describing-Production-of-Ethanol-from-Glucose-Fermentatation/README.md

 </table><br>
 The model equations describing ethanol productions are shown as follows:
 <img src='https://github.com/kaveh7293/Nonlinear-Regression-for-a-Model-Describing-Production-of-Ethanol-from-Glucose-Fermentatation/blob/main/Bioreactor_equations.png'>
 where subscripts c, s and p coressponds to microorganism, susbtrate (Glucose) and product (Ethanol).
-The assumptions that were made to obtain the above balance equations are:<br><br>
+The assumptions that were made to obtain the above balance equations are:<br>

 <table>